Introduction

 That means by 2030 the state is going to be in dire need of physicians and other medical professionals.
 Studies show that attrition could result in the state losing 10,000 primary care clinicians, including nurse practitioners and physician assistants.
 Some areas — the Central Valley, Central Coast, and Southern Border region — will be hit especially hard.
 Remote rural and inner-city residents, communities of color, the elderly, those with mental illness or addiction, and those without health coverage, will especially feel the impact.

 The federal government’s Council on Graduate Medical Education recommends 60 to 80 primary care doctors per 100,000 people.
 Statewide in California, the number already is just 50 per 100,000 — and in some places, it’s even lower: 35 in the Inland Empire and 39 in the San Joaquin Valley, according to a report from The Future Health Workforce Commission.
+This produce lower quality health care, places time limits for each doctor visit, and work overload leading to burnout, stress, depression and many times early retirement.

 Among the causes of the physician shortage: